 Because I know so many of you have been in the trenches and find strength and encouragement when you hear about others going through similar struggles, I’m going to share just a little about what’s been going on.

 Many of you know that about 18 months ago we found an older home that needed some work.
-After living in a rough setting and getting into debt to make the house a safe heaven for my family and me, we were forced to walk away from it due to a family member’s selfishness and narcissistic behaviors, which meant we had no place to live.
+After living outside of the home in a rough setting and getting into debt to make the house a safe heaven for my family and me, we were forced to walk away from it due to a family member’s selfishness and narcissistic behaviors, which meant we had no place to live, again.

-In serious debt and exhausted from the stress our living situation caused us, we set off on another journey and decided to take a few days to breathe, pray and rest.
+In serious debt and exhausted from the stress our living situation caused us, we set off on another MA journey and decided to take time to breathe, pray and rest as best as we could.
 While driving on the interstate one evening, going 80 mph, a drunk driver turned around, almost had a 16 wheeler hit us, and then started moving towards us.
 So you understand, we were all driving north on the interstate.
 The drunk driver did a U-turn in front of the 16 wheeler and then bolted towards our car (driving in the opposite direction).
 Behind our car, my son was driving his own vehicle with his girlfriend in the passenger seat.
 My husband managed to move off to the shoulder.
 We avoided flipping, impacting the 16 wheeler, and getting hit by the drunk driver.

 At that moment, I screamed, but I don’t remember anything else that happened.
 I only remember the drunk driver racing towards us head-on.
 It was a pure adrenaline rush.
 All I could hear was my husband saying that our son had been hit behind us.